alexfrancisapf/Smell-The-Roses/README.md

 ![Firebase](https://img.shields.io/badge/firebase-a08021?style=for-the-badge&logo=firebase&logoColor=ffcd34)

 ## Contributors
-Smell the Roses was developed as part of UNIHACK 2025.
+Smell the Roses was developed as part of [UNIHACK 2025](https://devpost.com/software/smell-the-roses)

 This project was made possible by the contributions of the following team members: